Physics at the University of Virginia

 Do not connect the electrometer and capacitance meter at the same time.
 Electrometer has input capacitance comparable with the one of the plates.

-Always connect capacitance meeter to DISCHARGED plates.
+Always connect capacitance meter to DISCHARGED plates, otherwise one will blow meter fuse.

 Equipment: